nicokosi/blog/content/clojure-goes-native-with-graalvm.md

 For JVM-based languages, GraalVM offers a mechanism to create precompiled native images with instant start up and low memory footprint.
 ```

-[Oracle labs announced in April 2018](https://blogs.oracle.com/developers/announcing-graalvm) GraalVM 1.0 release candidate, so let's have a try!
+[Oracle labs announced in April 2018](https://www.infoq.com/news/2018/04/oracle-graalvm-v1/) GraalVM 1.0 release candidate, so let's have a try!
+[edit from 2024-12-30: original Oracle blog post link is broken, it has been replaced with an equivalent link from InfoQ]

 ## Build a native executable for a Clojure project